 Remove the tennis balls.
 Now inside the room is a chicken.
 Now we wait a year.
 What's inside the room?
 Just one chicken, right?
 But what if we started out with one hen and one rooster in the room?
 Now we wait a year, what do we have?
 A bunch more chickens!

-So quantity is important, IF inside the room are at least two things that can produce a third thing.
+So, inside the room, quantity is important if there are at least two things that can produce a third thing.
 Hen + rooster = baby chick.
 But quantity is not important if we're talking about at least two things that cannot produce a third thing.
 Tennis ball + football = nothing.

 So the issue isn't quantity so much as quality.
 What qualities does the Something possess?
 Can it bring other things into existence?